Life Insurance Drug Test: What to Expect in 2026

 Positive for Nicotine and Tobacco

-Insurers classify you as a tobacco user if life insurance drug tests detect nicotine or cotinine in your system.
+Insurers classify you as a tobacco user if a life insurance drug test detects nicotine or cotinine.
 Tobacco users pay higher premiums than non-users because smoking correlates with higher mortality risk.
-You must remain tobacco-free for 12 months to qualify for non-tobacco rates.
-Smoking classification includes cigarettes, cigars, chewing tobacco and vaping products.
+To qualify for non-tobacco rates, you must stay tobacco-free for 12 months.
+The tobacco classification covers cigarettes, cigars, chewing tobacco and vaping products.

 False Positives in Life Insurance Drug Tests

-False positives occur when legitimate foods, supplements or medications result in drug detection without actual drug use.
-Avoid certain foods and over-the-counter medications for 48 to 72 hours before your exam to lessen the risk of false positives.
+Some foods, supplements and over-the-counter medications can trigger a positive drug test result without any actual drug use.
+To lower that risk, avoid certain foods and medications for 48 to 72 hours before your exam.

 healthyFood icon